manyfold3d/mittsu-mesh_analysis/README.md

 * `Mittsu::Object3D#solid?`: Detects if the faces of a manifold mesh are correctly oriented, giving the mesh a sensible inside and outside.
 * `Mittsu::Face3#flip!`: Flips the vertex order, and thus orientation of a particular face.

+# Requirements

+Ruby 3.1 or above, otherwise the same as for [Mittsu](https://github.com/danini-the-panini/mittsu) itself.

 # Usage

 Just install: